yahavb/simple-game-server-eks/README.md

 The EKS Bootstrap.sh script is packaged into the EKS Optimized AMI that we are using, and only requires a single input: the EKS Cluster name.
 The bootstrap script supports setting any kubelet-extra-args at runtime.
 You will need to configure node-labels so that kubernetes knows what type of nodes we have provisioned.
 Set the lifecycle for the nodes as `ondemand` or `spot`.
 Check out The Setup Process below for more information as well as [Improvements for Amazon EKS Worker Node Provisioning](https://aws.amazon.com/blogs/opensource/improvements-eks-worker-node-provisioning/).

+### Managing Spot Nodes
+Although Spot Instance interruption is less unlikely event during a live game, its impact is perceived as a significant annoyance by players.
+The following section proposes strategies to avoid these negative player impact that will be applied in the referenced architecture.
+In the case of interruption we will drain the node and notify the game server by sending SIGTERM signal.
+Node drainage requires an “agent” to pull potential spot interruption from CloudWatch or Instance Metadata.
+We are going to use the Instance Metadata notification as the notification latency is shorter than CloudWatch.
+* The agent,[spot-sig-handler-ds](https://github.com/yahavb/simple-game-server-eks/blob/master/specs/spot-sig-handler-ds.yaml) is deployed as daemon set that runs on every node and will pull termination status from the instance metadata endpoint.
+* When a termination notification arrived, the `kubectl drain node` will be executed and a SIGTERM notification will be sent to the game-server pod.
+* The game server will keep running for the next 120 sec to allow the game to notify the player about the incoming termination.
+* No new game-server will be scheduled on that node to be terminated as it marked as schedulable.
+* A notification to external system like Match-Making system, the SQS queue in our case, will be sent to update the current available game-server inventory.

 ## The Setup Process
 * Create an EKS cluster using the [Getting Started with Amazon EKS](https://docs.aws.amazon.com/eks/latest/userguide/getting-started.html) guide.
 The guestbook step is recommended for sanity test but not crucial to this scenario.